I am here only to be truly helpful.

-"Sent."
+“Sent.”
 This word implies that I have not blundered into this situation by chance.
 Nor have I been dragged here by mere human obligation or duty.
 I have been sent here on a divine assignment.
-This is exactly what Jesus says of Bill's presence at the conference: "I arranged for Bill to attend the rehabilitation meetings for very good reasons" (p.
-299).
-If you thought that Jesus personally "arranged" for you to be somewhere "for very good reasons," would that change your attitude about being there?
+This is exactly what Jesus in the original notes says of Bill’s presence at the conference, “I arranged for Bill to attend the rehabilitation meetings for very good reasons” (see footnote 104 in the CE).
+If you thought that Jesus personally “arranged” for you to be somewhere “for very good reasons,” would that change your attitude about being there?

-"Him."
-Though we can read this "Him" as referring to God or the Holy Spirit, it originally referred to Jesus.
-Its original form read, "I am here to represent Christ, who sent me."
-"Christ" here meant "Jesus."
+“Him.”
+Though we can read this “Him” as referring to God or the Holy Spirit, it originally referred to Jesus.
+Its original form read, “I am here to represent Christ, who sent me.”
+“Christ” here meant “Jesus.”
 Though these terms are quite distinct later in the Course, this was still early in the dictation.
-Jesus not only says he is the one who sent Bill (as we saw in the previous paragraph), he also makes it clear that he is the one Bill is to represent: "He will help you [Helen] more truly by going, if he can remember all the time he is there that his only reason for being there is to represent Me" (p.
-299).
+Jesus not only says he is the one who sent Bill (as we saw in the previous paragraph), he also makes it clear in the original notes that he is the one Bill is to represent: “He will help you [Helen] more truly by going, if he can remember all the time he is there that his only reason for being there is to represent Me.”

 If you truly believed that Jesus had arranged for you to be in some situation, and had sent you there to represent him, and that this was the only reason you were there, what effect would that have on your mind?
 I find this line has two main effects on me.
 First, it fills me with a sense of higher purpose.
 To adapt a saying from the book of Proverbs: Without purpose, the people perish.
 The mind inherently needs a sense of purpose.
 If I believe I am in a situation for no purpose whatsoever, my experience there will tend to feel empty and depressing, a waste of time.
 If, on the other hand, I believe I am there for the noblest, most sublime purpose possible, my experience there will be saturated with meaning and significance.